 We will now proceed to run MCMC for the Λ CDM model.
-The epic.py script accepts four commands: run, analyze, plot and monitor.
-The commands must be issued from your terminal at the EPIC directory.
+The epic.py script accepts four commands (besides gui): run, analyze, plot and monitor.
+The commands may be issued from any location if you are on Unix in an environment created with venv.
+In other configurations you may need to run the commands from the EPIC's home directory and/or add python at the beginning of the command.